xenify-io/litepaper/README.md

 ### Ethereum (eXNF)

-- Ethereum deployment is scheduled for 3 months following the Arbitrum.
+- Ethereum deployment is scheduled for 3 months following the Arbitrum deployment.

 ### BNB Chain (bXNF)

-- BNB Chain deployment is slated for 3 months after the Ethereum
+- BNB Chain deployment is slated for 3 months after the Ethereum deployment.

 ### Polygon (mXNF)

-- Polygon is set to be deployed 3 months subsequent to the BNB Chain.
+- Polygon is set to be deployed 3 months subsequent to the BNB Chain deployment.

 ### Base (cbXNF)

-- Base deployment is planned for 3 months post the Polygon.
+- Base deployment is planned for 3 months post the Polygon deployment.

 ### Optimism (opXNF)

-- Optimism will be rolled out 3 months following the Base.
+- Optimism will be rolled out 3 months following the Base deployment.

 ### Avalanche (aXNF)

-- Avalanche is scheduled for deployment 3 months after the Optimism.
+- Avalanche is scheduled for deployment 3 months after the Optimism deployment.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)